 If you are not good at following through with donating to charities or homeless shelters, this is me giving you permission to let yourself off the hook and donate to the nearest donation center near you!

 - Sell what you can.
 Set a time limit (1 week is a good starting point)

 - Schedule a time to donate to local shelters you support

 - Some things will end up in the garbage

-Do you have any idea how many times I would be cleaning a room only to find an item that belonged in a different part of the house?
-(This is common amongst people with ADHD.)
-If I found a sock that was in the living room but belonged in my daughter’s room, I would leave the living room to put her sock away in her room.
+One of the biggest setbacks to getting a space decluttered or cleaned is when we come across an item that belongs in a different part of the house.
+For years I was stuck in this habit; if I found a sock that was in the living room but belonged in my daughter’s room, I would leave the living room to put her sock away in her room.

 The second I walk into my daughter’s room, of course, I would find a new mess that I instantly felt drawn to.
 Before I knew it I’d be cleaning my daughter’s bedroom and the living room, where I started, sat in whatever state I had left it in.
 This is why the Put Back Bin is a godsend when it comes to helping you hone your focus on decluttering the space you’re in.

 Instead of leaving the space you’re in to put things back in a different room, you can add items to the Put Back Bin that need to go into other areas of the house.
 Commit to spending 5 minutes putting things away in the other rooms even if that means throwing them in like a grenade and running for cover.

 - Place items in the bin that belong in a different room